-- Nominations are due in mid-November.
-All nominations must be received by the WBC office along with payment at the date specified by the Committee.
+- All nominations must be received by the WBC office along with payment no later than November 14, 2018.
 No nominations will be accepted after that date.

-- There is a nomination fee for each.
-(Entry fee will determined by the Committee).
+- A nomination fee of $295 per entry is required.
 Checks should be made payable to the Washington Building Congress.
 Multiple entries can be paid with a single check.
 Payment by credit card is also accepted.
-If paying by credit card.
+If paying by credit card, please download the credit card authorization form.
 There are no refunds after submission of nominations.

 - There are no limitations to the number of entries in the 10 trade categories.
 However, the craftsmen may not be entered into the same subcategory for the same project more than once.
 It must be clearly specified on the nomination submittal form which category each project is being entered in.

-- Either the craftsmen’s employer, architect, engineer, general contractor or nominator MUST be a member of the Washington Building Congress.
+- Either the craftsmen’s employer, architect,g engineer, general contractor or nominator MUST be a member of the Washington Building Congress.

 - A completed nomination form must accompany each entry.
-Please duplicate nomination form for multiple entries.
+Please copy blank nomination form for multiple entries.

-- Companies who have nominated winners in any category, and projects nominated for Star Awards, will be asked to provide a minimum of two color photos of their project, clearly marked for top/bottom, along with their camera-ready company logo, to be used during the presentation at the Awards Banquet.
+- Companies who have nominated winners in any category, and projects nominated for Star Awards, will be asked to provide a minimum of two color photos of their project along with their camera-ready company logo, to be used during the presentation at the Awards Banquet.
 All entries become property of the Washington Building Congress and may be used for publication or any other purpose.

-Please note: Evaluating teams must be permitted access to view the nominated work each nominated site will be evaluated in January, between the hours of 9:00 a.m. and 5:00 p.m.
+Please note: Evaluating teams must be permitted access to view the nominated work each nominated site will be evaluated on January 17, 2019, between the hours of 9:00 a.m. and 5:00 p.m.
 Access to nominated jobs is the responsibility of the nominator.

-- A representative knowledgeable of the work performed is required to accompany the judges in January to describe the work while the project is being evaluated.
+- A representative knowledgeable of the work performed is required to accompany the judges on January 17th to describe the work while the project is being evaluated.